MartinStokholm/NGK_Repo/jour1/handin/exer3.md

 ## question 1

-the time from a ping between H1 and H2 is messure with the command
+The time from a ping between H1 and H2 is measured with the command
 > ping -c 1 10.0.0.2 on H1 to ping H2
 ```
 $ ping -c 1 10.0.0.2